NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ## Introduction
 The purpose of this primer is to provide an introduction to how semantic annotations are structured in EML documents.
 It is expected that you have some familiarity with the EML schema prior to reading this document.
-If you want to read more about the Resource Description Framework (RDF) data model, graphs or the semantic web, there is supplemental material at the bottom of this primer.
+If you want to read more about the W3C's Resource Description Framework (RDF) data model, graphs or the semantic web, there is supplemental material at the bottom of this primer.
+It is important to note that our approach of using annotations structured in the RDF specification is based on recommendations from the World Wide Web Consortium (W3C) about how a Semantic Web should be constructed.

-A semantic annotation is the attachment of semantic metadata to a resource.
-It provides precise definitions of concepts and clarifies the relationships between concepts, in a computer-usable way.
-The process of creating semantic annotations may seem tedious, but the payoff is enhanced information retrieval and discovery.
+A semantic annotation involves the attachment ("annotation") of semantic metadata to a resource-- which in this context would be an EML element.
+A semantic annotation provides a pointer (http URI) that should resolve (and dereference) to useful descriptions, definitions, or relationships that the annotated resource has, relative to other terms or resources, and does so in a computer-usable way.
+The process of creating semantic annotations may seem tedious, but the payoff is vastly enhanced information discovery and interpretation.
 Semantic annotations will make it easier for others to find and reuse your data (and thus give you credit).

-For  example, if a dataset is annotated as being about "carbon dioxide flux" and another annotated with "CO2 flux" the information system should recognize that the datasets are about equivalent concepts.
+For  example, if a dataset is annotated as being about "carbon dioxide flux" and another dataset is annotated as being about "CO2 flux" the information system can recognize that these datasets are about equivalent concepts, because this equivalence can be indicated in a "computer-usable" way through the semantic annotation.
-In another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time, etc.).
+In another example, if you perform a search for datasets about "litter" (as in "plant litter"), the system will be able to disambiguate the term from the many meanings of "litter" (as in garbage, the grouping of animals born at the same time to the same mother, etc.).
 Yet another example is if you search for datasets about "carbon flux", then datasets about "carbon dioxide flux" can also be returned because "carbon dioxide flux" is considered a type of "carbon flux".

 **Semantic statements must be logically consistent; they are not simply a set of loosely structured keywords.**